Teaching English Online in 2020 – 10 Companies That Pay

 Looking for new ways to supplement your income?
 Or better yet, doing it from a tropical island anywhere in the world?!
 If you're an English-speaker, there are plenty of ways to make money online.

 You can teach English to people all over the world – from your computer!
 Some opportunities have minimum requirements, so you can get up and running the minute you're ready.
 If you're keen to make good money without leaving your home, teaching English online is the way to go.

 Ready to get started?
-Check out our list of nine companies that pay you handsomely to do it.
+Check out our list of ten companies that pay you handsomely to do it.
 Then, get teaching!

 Teaching English Online

 The Internet offers tons of opportunities for freelancers, from Instagram entrepreneurs to affiliate marketing.
 If freelancing by teaching and tutoring English sounds more like you, we've got all the info you need right here.

 English is the language of business.
 While Chinese, Spanish and Arabic are also useful languages in today's business world, they don't trump English.
 People worldwide want to learn English from native or near-native speakers.

 That's why, with little more than a computer and an Internet connection, you can start to rake it in, right from your own home.
 Often, students have a basic grip on English thanks to a teacher at their school or private language center.
 But, it may be that English isn't their teacher's first language, so they want to practice with a native speaker.

 In these cases, you don't even need to be a trained language teacher.
 All you need are communication skills and a little patience.
 You might find companies link you to people with already advanced English skills.